CMMC Certification Assessment

 POA&M validation (where permitted)

-Evidence planning
+Evidence planning and logistics coordination

 2. Document Review